University Honor Code and Policy on Plagiarism

 that would violate the Honor Code

-of Mars Hill College.
+of Mars Hill University.

 Mars Hill students are expected to know how to recognize and avoid plagiarism.
 Plagiarism is presenting other people’s work as your own.
 Using another person’s idea, words, or work is theft, just as surely as is the theft of a car, CD player, or other tangible property.
 As members of the academic community, students must be mindful of other people’s property.
-Failure to respect such property rights is considered a serious and punishable violation of the Mars Hill College Honor Code.
+Failure to respect such property rights is considered a serious and punishable violation of the Mars Hill University Honor Code.

 - Presenting someone else’s idea but not giving credit for it (implying the idea is yours).